zooniverse/war-diaries-data/README.md

 https://zooniverse.github.io/war-diaries-data/

-Archived data from Operation War Diary
+Archived data from Operation War Diary.
+See the [data README](./data/README.md) for an introduction to the data files.